-Sierra recounts a time when in her karate class, the instructor "he pushed us really really, hard and he wouldn't let us back off not even the littlest bit and we were all really mad at him and that just made us even more stressed out."
+Sierra recounts a time when in her karate class, the instructor "he pushed us really really, really, really, really, really, really, really, really, hard and he wouldn't let us back off not even the littlest bit and we were all really mad at him and that just made us even more stressed out."
 (YSD6Gr6.0256).
 This was unusual, though, as usually, she said:

-They push you, but if you feel like they're pushing you too far, you're allowed to say that it doesn't go back too far and that puts me right at the right level.
+They push you, but if you feel like they're pushing you too far, you're allowed to say that "I need you to back off just a little bit."
+And then they'll give you a little easier stuff but it doesn't go back too far and that puts me right at the right level.
 (YSD6Gr6.0186).